 I've had the most success with ABS printed on a heated bed with no alterations to the first layer.
 Even when the gear is 12+ studs long, when printed on a heated bed using ABS it will usually grip studs perfectly.

 Adjust the values of width_in_studs and length_in_studs as needed and print with the teeth up.

 Even stud lengths work best.
 You can use odd lengths, but the script won't add partial teeth so you'll be left with a small toothless section on the end of a part.

 Customizable Lego Rack Gear by buffington is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure buffington would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure buffington would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).